 If the customer can’t buy it from you, they’ll quickly go elsewhere.

 A 404 page doesn’t have to mean disaster.
-You should use a custom 404 page to keep users engaged and redirect them elsewhere.
+You should use the custom 404 error page to keep users engaged and redirect them elsewhere.

 The best way to deal with 404 pages is to manage your website in such a way that you minimise their occurrence in the first place.
 If you make any URL changes, set up 301-redirects from the old to the new URL.